Director

 They hear the police chief instruct inhabitants to take pods to the neighboring town.

 Kauffman and Belicec have become pod people now and find Miles and Becky up in the office.
+They brought some pod people to replace Miles and Becky along with them.

 The police chief arrives in the office to keep Miles and Becky from escaping until they're replaced with the alien doubles.